 Quality Assurance is a subset of Software Test Life Cycle(STLC) and Quality Control is a subset of QA.
 And, software testing is a subset of QC.

 However, as the modern IT landscape is evolving, these entities are often interchangeably used.
 Lately, IT professionals are combining QA and testing.
 Thus, QA testing, in this article, refers to software testing.

 QA testing is composed of product-oriented activities.
-It focuses on actual software testing which ensures the identification of bugs, error, defects in a software product.
+It focuses on actual software testing which ensures the identification of bugs, errors, defects in a software product.